 This activity is intended to identify and focus on economic development projects that would spur economic activity in Lower Manhattan.
 Economic development projects benefit Lower Manhattan area residents, workers, businesses, and not-for-profit organizations, including low and moderate income persons and families.
 The Small Firms Assistance Program was established as a way to help the small businesses that suffered due to the ongoing public construction.
 This program, administered by LMDC with the City of New York Department of Small Business Services, was established to provide grants to eligible small businesses.
-LMDC received 450 applications for assistance and approved and paid 367 recipients a total of \$5,100,559 in grants.
-No applications have been received for several months as the program has wound down.
+To date, over \$5.2 million has been expended.
+LMDC received 450 applications for assistance and approved and paid 367 grant recipients.
+The Small Firms Assistance Program has concluded; the remaining funds will be used for other ongoing lower Manhattan economic development projects.

-This Report Period Cumulative Actual Total / Expected
+This Report Period Total

+Cumulative Actual Total / Expected

-Total Total
+Total

 of Businesses 0 1009/364

-Project # / Title: 1302 / Transportation Improvements
+Project # / 1302 / Transportation Improvements